Roof 101: Steep-Slope vs. Low-Slope Roofs

 Pros and Cons of Steep-Slope and Low-Slope Roofs

-People are most familiar with traditional steep-slope roofs, simply because that’s what we see on houses.
-Starting with the benefits, steep-slope roofs are relatively low maintenance.
-Debris rolls or slides off into the gutters, so you don’t have to worry about cleaning the roof, standing water, or relieving the weight from accumulated debris.
-Steep-slope roofs also have a familiar, classic, and aesthetically pleasing look to them that compliments a variety of structures.
+Most people are familiar with traditional steep-slope roofs because that’s what we commonly see on houses.
+Steep-slope roofs are relatively low maintenance.
+Debris rolls or slides off into the gutters, so you don’t have to worry about cleaning the roof, standing water, or relieving weight from accumulated debris.
+Steep-slope roofs also have a familiar, classic, and aesthetically pleasing look that compliments a variety of structures.

-While they are great roofing systems, steep-slopes do have a few disadvantages.
-One obvious yet important weakness is that they decrease utility space, especially in larger commercial buildings.
-Commercial buildings can benefit from hiding large systems and equipment on top of their roofs, which is more of a challenge or even impossible on a significantly sloped surface.
-Mounting heavy equipment or large objects on a steep-slope roof is challenging and can create run-off blockage situations.
-Finally, as one might expect, the most common problem arising from steep-slope roofs is clogged gutters that result from the run-off debris and require regular cleaning.
+Steep-slopes have a few disadvantages.
+One important weakness is that they decrease utility space on the roof.
+On large commercial buildings, low-slopes allow large systems and equipment to live on top of the roof, hidden from ground view.
+This is a challenge or even impossible on a significantly sloped roof.
+Mounting heavy equipment or large objects on a steep-slope roof can create run-off blockage.